VR Scene Inspection

 Clipping values of the VR view, as in the 3D Viewport.

 Landmarks are used to store reusable base poses (position and rotation) for the viewer in the virtual space.
+In addition, a base viewer reference scale can be set for landmarks of types Custom Object and Custom Pose.

 A list view.